 Egyptian Journalist and TV host Ibrahim Eissa.
 (Photo: Al-Ahram Arabic news website)

-Prior to his election in May 2014, Egypt's President Abdel-Fattah El-Sisi appeared on a show with Eissa and TV presenter Lamees El-Hadidi in his first-ever television interview.
+In May 2014, before his election, Egypt's President Abdel-Fattah El-Sisi was co-hosted by Eissa and TV presenter Lamees Al-Hadidi in his first ever television interview.

-Eissa has held a number of editorial positions, including editor-in-chief of El-Tahrir newspaper, from which he resigned in 2015.
-He also hosted a number of TV shows after Egypt’s 2011 January revolution and has published a number of books.
+The media figure also held a number of editorial positions as the editor in-chief of El-Tahrir newspaper, which he resigned from in 2015.
+He has hosted a number of TV shows after Egypt’s 2011 January revolution and published a number of books.